Definition of Proverb

 “We should make sure that our own house is in order before we give advice to others.”

 Meaning: We should act upon our own words, before advising others to do the same.

 Function of Proverb

 Proverbs play very important roles in different types of literary works.
 The most important function of proverbs is to teach and educate the audience.
-They often contain an expert advice with a role for educating the readers on what they may face if they would do something.
+They often contain expert advice, with a role for educating the readers on what they may face if they do something.
 Hence, proverbs play a didactic role, as they play a universal role in teaching wisdom and sagacity to the common people.
-Since proverbs are usually metaphorical and indirect; therefore, they allow writers to express their message in a less harsh way.
+Since proverbs are usually metaphorical and indirect, they allow writers to express their messages in a less harsh way.